undoLogic/offlineBox/README.md

 ### OfflineBox

-Allows to easily download database backups sucurely from your custom software.
+Allows to easily download database backups sucurely from your CakePHP 4.x custom software.

 ## Install